marcoreni/docs-publisher-action/README.md

 ### `version-strategy`

 The strategy to use to fetch the version.
-Currently, only `tag` is supported.
+Currently, `tag` and `monorepo-tag` is supported.

 **Defaults to**: `tag`